Refinitiv/nginx-sticky-module-ng/README.md

 - sticky module does not work with the "backup" option of the "server" configuration item.
 - sticky module might work with the nginx_http_upstream_check_module (up from version 1.2.3)
+- sticky module does not modify cookie from a client to the backend if "transfer" flag is set.

 # Contributing